PipedreamHQ/pipedream/docs/docs/workspaces/sso/okta/README.md

-# Configuring SSO with Okta
+# Configure SSO with Okta

-Pipedream supports Single-sign on (SSO) with Okta.
+Pipedream supports Single Sign-On (SSO) with Okta.
 This guide shows you how to configure SSO in Pipedream to authenticate with your Okta org.

 [[toc]]